chromeos/chromeos.dev/pages/en/android/input-compatibility.md

 }
 ```

+!!! aside.message--note
-Note: any views that have been registered for a context menu using [Activity.registerForContextMenu()](<https://developer.android.com/reference/android/app/Activity#registerForContextMenu(android.view.View)>) should automatically work with both long-press and right-click without the need to register a context click listener.
+**Note:** any views that have been registered for a context menu using [Activity.registerForContextMenu()](<https://developer.android.com/reference/android/app/Activity#registerForContextMenu(android.view.View)>) should automatically work with both long-press and right-click without the need to register a context click listener.
+!!!

 ### Hover